This thread was archived. Please ask a new question if you need help.

 Firefox itself is usually quite stable and responsive.
 (You appear to be using a 64 bit computer system, so problems are unlikely to relate to the machine not meeting Firefox minimum specs)

-First of all try in firefox's Troubleshoot Firefox issues using Safe Mode but do not make changes when you get the check list just click on continue.
+First of all try in firefox's Diagnose Firefox issues using Troubleshoot Mode but do not make changes when you get the check list just click on continue.
 If that fails to help, next try disabling or even uninstalling any plugins and themes.
 See Troubleshoot issues with plugins like Flash or Java to fix common Firefox problems.

 If all else fails fall back on the guide